Service (Acts 6:1-7)

 We want to pay the price for an evangelistic harvest.
 I believe that we’re coming up to one of the most exciting periods in our church’s history.
 The potential for making a difference is huge.
 But there’s a price.
 That price may be comfort.
 God has not called us to be comfortable, but to pay the price to serve, because great victories are won when ordinary people execute their assigned task.

 What I’m going to ask is simple.
-If you’d like to take Class 301, then go ahead and fill that out.
+If you’d like to take a class on service, then go ahead and fill that out.
 But if you’d like to get involved, to serve, maybe on a trial basis, then just fill out a card and write on it, “Service.”
 You will be saying, “Yes, I’m going to serve.
 I’m going to partner in what God’s doing here.”
-We will contact you to tell you some areas of need right now – not so you’ll make a life commitment, but so you can make a contribution, infect others with your passion for service, and come closer to discovering how God has equipped you to serve.
+We will reach out to you to tell you some areas of need right now – not so you’ll make a life commitment, but so you can make a contribution, infect others with your passion for service, and come closer to discovering how God has equipped you to serve.
 Just complete a card and write on there, “Service.”

 You may be here today, thinking, “Now I know what you’re up to.”
 You’ve found out that we have an agenda for your life; that we want you to enter into a growing relationship with Jesus Christ.
 You’re right.
 We want you to experience what we’ve experienced.
 We believe the Bible is God’s message for us, and that there is a heaven and a hell, and we do want you to enter into a relationship with Jesus.
 The Bible teaches that every person has sinned; that the penalty for that sin is death; and that Jesus came to pay the penalty for our sins.
 And Jesus invites you to come to him, so you can have your sins forgiven and so you can receive eternal life.